27 August 2024

 Which countries are affected?

-Sub-Saharan Africa includes all African countries below North Africa, though Open Doors focuses its support on sub-Saharan African countries reporting ‘high’, ‘very high’ or ‘extreme’ levels of persecution in the World Watch List (per the World Watch List methodology) – that is, Somalia, Eritrea, Nigeria, Sudan, Mali, Burkina Faso, Mauritania, Niger, Central African Republic, Ethiopia, Mozambique, DRC, Cameroon, Kenya, Tanzania, Djibouti, Chad, Rwanda, Burundi, Togo, Guinea, Uganda, Angola, Gambia, South Sudan and the Ivory Coast.
+Sub-Saharan Africa includes all African countries below North Africa, though Open Doors focuses its support on sub-Saharan African countries reporting ‘high’, ‘very high’ or ‘extreme’ levels of persecution in the World Watch List (per the World Watch List methodology) – that is, Somalia, Sudan, Eritrea, Nigeria, Mali, Burkina Faso, Central African Republic, Niger, Ethiopia, the Democratic Republic of the Congo (DRC), Mozambique, Comoros, Cameroon, Chad, Kenya, Tanzania, Djibouti, Burundi, Rwanda, Togo, Guinea, Angola, Uganda, the Ivory Coast, Gambia, South Sudan, Equatorial Guinea, Sierra Leone and Guinea Bissau.

 What are the aims of the Arise Africa campaign?